 There are many different types of insurance that protect you should you become ill, suffer an injury, or die.
 This is one such insurance that is often offered in conjunction with a mortgage offer.

-Mortgage protection usually falls within three main types:
+Mortgage payment protection usually falls within three main types:

 All of these products can be purchased as a standalone, alongside other insurances as a package, and are available from independent providers.
 We recommend seeking professional, expert advice before committing to a long-term insurance product to make sure you are getting the best deal and choosing the most suitable types of cover.